Adjustment of Status Checklist

 When considering the green card interview documents checklist, it is good to remember the most extended wait during the green card is the wait for the priority date.
 Following that, the green card processing time usually takes about six months from the date you’ve filed your I-485 checklist.

-Premium green card processing is unavailable for the I-485.
+Premium green card processing is unavailable for the form I-485.
 Rather, your adjustment of status processing time is at the mercy of the caseload of your service center.

 Green Card Application Checklist